 If you're in the market looking for the best digital piano that's not going to break the bank (as compared to buying an acoustic grand piano), but will still more than satisfy your discerning taste, then you cannot go wrong with any of our top 7 digital stage pianos.

 The word 'stage' is a bit misleading because you can certainly put any of these digital pianos anywhere you like - in your house, studio, a concert hall, or wherever you do your music gigs.

-Unlike the 10 best beginner keyboards which we have reviewed on this site as well, these digital pianos are on a totally different level as these cater to a more advanced piano crowd.
+Unlike the 10 best 61-key beginner keyboards which we have reviewed on this site as well, these digital pianos are on a totally different level as these cater to a more advanced piano crowd.

-The 7 Best Digital Pianos in 2017 from $500 to $2000
+The 7 Best Digital Pianos in December 2020 from $500 to $2000

 In this section of our review, we have summarized our top digital keyboards in the table below.
 If you scroll further down, you can read our more detailed reviews for each keyboard.

 |TOP 1: Yamaha CP4 Stage Piano||433 voices including famous grand pianos, electric pianos, and other classic soundsNatural wood keys with ivory keytopsOne touch layer and split optionsPortable at 17.5 kg5-band EQ and Master CompressorMIDI and USB outputs as well as L/R and XLR outputsFC3 foot pedal included, which has half-dampening capability||$$$$|

 |TOP 2: Yamaha YDP-163 Arius Series||*Excellent digital piano for any venue (including your home)*88 graded hammer 3 keyboard *10 high quality voices *Synthetic ivory key tops provide authentic touch *192-note polyphony to play those difficult pieces without dropping notes *Can extend built-in features with Yamaha iOS apps||$$$$|